egemeneser/DSA210-Term-Project/README.md

 The dataset of this project consists of several records.
 -	Space Debris Share
 -	GDP and Economic Growth
--	Military Spending and Capabilities
+-	Military Spending
--	Technological Innovation
--	Political Influence
 -	Trade Statistics
--	Investments in Infrastructure and Development Projects
--	Participation in International Organizations
--	Educational Influence
+-	Educational Influence (Human Development Index)

 **Tools and Technologies**